EricTheToon/Fortlatro/README.md

 Shockwaved - 1/3 chance to to retrigger adjacent jokers retrigger adjacent playing cards

-Mythic - X4 to all values on this card - 1 slot / -2 handsize
+Mythic - X4 to all values on this card - 1 slot

 Overshielded - Cannot be debuffed prevent adjacent cards from being debuffed